-On other regional issues, Bahrain has stayed within a GCC consensus, although Bahrain's resource constraints and focus on the internal situation prevent it from taking as active a role regionally as the other GCC states.
+Bahrain tends to act with GCC partners on other regional issues, in part because of Bahrain's resource constraints and its focus on the internal situation.
 Unlike Qatar and UAE, Bahrain did not play a significant role in the effort to oust Libyan leader Muammar Al Qadhafi.
-Had Bahrain intervened in Libya, doing so could have been viewed as a contradiction-supporting revolution in another Arab state while
+Had Bahrain intervened in Libya, doing so could have been viewed as a contradiction-supporting revolution in another Arab state while arguing that its domestic opposition lacks legitimacy.